TZstatsADS/Fall2019-proj3-sec1-grp3/README.md

 	+ Ma, Yiwen ym2775@columbia.edu
 	+ Qiang, Runzi rq2156@columbia.edu

 + Project summary: In this project, we created a classification engine for facial emotion recognition.
-For the baseline model gbm, we used feature.mat as the data set and the final accuracy was 32%.
-For the final model, we used the raw images as data input.
-Data alignment,augmentation and nomalization are used for data preprocessing.
-We've tried several deep neural network models and the final architecture we used for testing is VGG19, ResNet 18 and 34.
-We used 10-fold cross validation and the average accuracy reached 65%.
-For furture work, we can add local data augmentation on low accuracy classes, such as Hatred and Sadly disgusted, increase the image size, and add landmarks when training models.
+For the baseline model gbm, the input data set was feature.mat the final accuracy was 32%.
+For the final model, raw images are used as data input.
+Data detection, alignment and augmentation are used for data preprocessing.
+Several deep neural network models were implemented and final architectures used for testing are VGG19, ResNet 18 and 34.
+10-fold cross validation is implemented and the average accuracy reached 65%.
+For furture work, we can have more local data augmentation on low accuracy classes, increase  the image size, and add landmarks in training models.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.